 opposition Barisan Alternatif coalition, led by the Islamic Party of Malaysia (PAS), increased its seats to 42.
 PAS

 Kelantan and won the additional state of

-The current Prime Minister is Najib Razak (born 23 July 1953) is the sixth, and since 2009, Prime Minister
+The old Prime Minister is Najib Razak (born 23 July 1953)

 The new Prime Minister in 2018 became Mahathir bin Mohamad again.
 In 2018 he was 92 years of age.